gatsbyjs/gatsby/docs/blog/2020-05-21-gatsby-recipes/index.md

 To get the two playing nicely together it requires a little under the hood knowledge about Gatsby and Storybook, and this knowledge supplies the foundation for writing a Recipe to handle it:

-- Gatsby is written in ES6 and isn’t transpiled to CommonJs until either the `gatsby develop` or `gatsby build` processes are run.
+- Gatsby is written in ES6 and isn’t transpiled to CommonJS until either the `gatsby develop` or `gatsby build` processes are run.
-- Storybook requires all module code to be transpiled to CommonJs
+- Storybook requires all module code to be transpiled to CommonJS

-The problem here is when you run Storybook it has no knowledge of the Gatsby build processes and will only transpile “your” ES6 code to CommonJs.
+The problem here is when you run Storybook it has no knowledge of the Gatsby build processes and will only transpile “your” ES6 code to CommonJS.
 This is mostly fine apart from when you attempt to create a story for a Gatsby component, or a story that embeds or composes a Gatsby component.
 Once such component is `<Link />`

 For example: